bothub-studio/bothub-sdk-python/README.rst

 =========================================
-Bothub: Chatbot Framework for easy deploy
+BotHub: Chatbot Framework for easy deploy
 =========================================

-This package provide components to works with `Bothub.studio`_, which is a chatbot hosting service.
+This package provide components to works with `BotHub.Studio`_, which is a chatbot hosting service.

 With `bothub-cli`_, you can deploy a new chatbot with just four lines of commands.